bloodpraxis/RT-Dialogue-Tracker/README.md

 5. Click "Load diff".
 Additionally, choose "Split" or "Unified" view mode.
 Pay attention to the URL.
 Make sure there's still only two dots between versions.

 6. Profit.

+Alternatively, you can download the files you want to compare and use something like [WinMerge](https://winmerge.org/?lang=en) to compare them on your own local machine.